DareanW/CASHOT/README.md

 27: Click "Java" and then "Open"\
 28: On very right-hand side, click "Restore"\
 29: Click on "CASHOT" folder then click "Run".
 Project should run correctly.
+30: All functionality works so enjoy our application :)